MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition.md

  - SharePoint Server 2016 (including Project Server 2016)

+> [!NOTE]
-SharePoint Server Subscription Edition doesn’t support upgrading directly from earlier versions of SharePoint such as SharePoint Server 2013, SharePoint Server 2010, etc. You need to first upgrade to SharePoint Server 2016 or SharePoint Server 2019 before you can upgrade to SharePoint Server Subscription Edition.
+> Upgrade path from earlier versions of SharePoint such as SharePoint Server 2013, SharePoint Server 2010, and so on SharePoint Server Subscription Edition is not supported.
+You must upgrade first to either SharePoint 2016 or SharePoint 2019 before upgrading to SharePoint Server Subscription Edition.

 ### AppFabric Cache integration
 <a name="cache"> </a>

 You no longer need to install a separate AppFabric Velocity Cache component.
-SharePoint Server Subscription Edition setup will automatically install all the necessary files, and SharePoint patches will update them.
+SharePoint Server Subscription Edition setup automatically installs all the necessary files, and SharePoint patches will update them.

 ### Central Administration now supports host header bindings
 <a name="cenadmin"> </a>

-You can now configure the SharePoint Central Administration web site to use a host header binding, which will allow it to share the same TCP port number as other web sites.
-This would typically be used to let the SharePoint Central Administration site and your content web site to be hosted on the same TCP port, such as port 443 for SSL.
+You can now configure the SharePoint Central Administration website to use a host header binding, which will allow it to share the same TCP port number as other websites.
+This would typically be used to let the SharePoint Central Administration site and your content website to be hosted on the same TCP port, such as port 443 for SSL.

 To configure this, specify the host header binding with the `-HostHeader` parameter of the `New-SPCentralAdministration` and `Set-SPCentralAdministration` cmdlets, or with the `-hostheader` parameter of the `psconfig.exe -cmd adminvs` command.

 ### Server Name Indication (SNI)
 <a name="sni"> </a>

-Server Name Indication (SNI) allows multiple IIS web sites with unique host headers and unique server certificates to share the same Secure Sockets Layer (SSL) port.
+Server Name Indication (SNI) allows multiple IIS websites with unique host headers and unique server certificates to share the same Secure Sockets Layer (SSL) port.
 The server examines the server name specified by the client during the SSL handshake to determine which server certificate should be used to complete the connection.
-Your IIS web site must have a host header and must use SSL to use Server Name Indication.
-If Server Name Indication isn't used, all IIS web sites sharing the same SSL port will share the same server certificate.
+Your IIS website must have a host header and must use SSL to use Server Name Indication.
+If Server Name Indication isn't used, all IIS websites sharing the same SSL port will share the same server certificate.

 Server Name Indication can be configured by the **Use Server Name Indication** setting on the **Create New Web Application** and **Extend Web Application** pages in SharePoint Central Administration.